austinpendleton/se_project_aroundtheus/README.md

 Currently the landing page doesn't have much function besides the awesome design to display some images.
 But we will building off of this design in future projects to make it a more functional platform!

 UPDATE: The page now enables you to edit the profile name and subheading!

 UPDATE 2.0: The page not enables you to add and delete images!

+UPDATE 3.0: Form validation!
+The popup windows now flag the user if the user input doesn't meet a certain criteria.
+You can also close the popup windows by pressing the "ESC" key or clicking outside the popup area.

 <img src= "./images/full-site-screenshot.png">
 <img src= "./images/mobile-site-screenshot.png">